Veterans Secretary Eric Shinseki resigns after report

 Mr Obama said he accepted the resignation "with considerable regret".

-A recent report found veterans at an Arizona hospital waited an average of 115 days for an initial appointment.'New leadership'
+A recent report found veterans at an Arizona hospital waited an average of 115 days for an initial appointment.

 On Friday morning after an Oval Office meeting with Mr Shinseki, a retired four-star general wounded in Vietnam, Mr Obama told reporters Mr Shinseki had "worked hard to investigate and identify the problems with access to care".